 B) Increasing action and dialogue.

-The former strategy works for one simple reason: it gets rid of filler and fluff.
+The first strategy works for one simple reason: it gets rid of filler and fluff.
 In extreme cases, you may have to cut a great deal of exposition in order to get to the beating heart of your story.
-And yes, this will be painful, but trust us — your readers will appreciate not having to read through 50 pages of buildup before the first inciting incident.
+(See writing tip #18 to help you with this.)

 As for the latter, it might seem like adding more content is counterintuitive to a quicker pace.
 But because action and dialogue move the story forward in a concrete manner, you can always rely on them to improve slow pacing.

 Speaking of dialogue, it's pretty critical to most stories, both in terms of plot and drawing in readers.
 Indeed, a conversation between characters is usually much more impactful than a narrator relaying similar information.